Taxi Insurance – a quick guide

-Taxi insurance goes beyond standard vehicle insurance and can be expensive, but when your livelihood depends on your vehicle being on the road, it can also be worth every penny.
+Taxi insurance is typically more expensive than normal car insurance, but when your livelihood depends on your vehicle being on the road, it can also be worth every penny.

-This quick guide will help you understand the various options available when taking out taxi insurance and which type of policy is most suited to your needs.
+This quick guide will help you understand the various options available when taking out taxi insurance and which type of policy is likely to be most suited to your needs.

 There are 2 types of taxi insurance; Private Hire and Public Hire and it’s pretty easy to assess which one you need.